StinkyMilo/IMGD4099/README.md

 ## Assignment 1

+This is an old draft!
+I'll be updating it tonight.

 You can find the video [here](https://youtu.be/JNeKcx3hgeg).
 The code is located in the Assignment1 folder in the repository, under wgslcode.txt

 The primary idea I wanted to explore was lines moving radially around the screen like a clock.
 Incorporating audio afterward was an interesting challenge, because most of the parameters I could vary ended up looking rather bad if they didn't vary continuously.
 Since audio levels can be very "spiky" changing values a lot from frame to frame, it took me a while to find something that could vary spikily without disrupting the flow of the shader.
 Eventually, though, I found that varying line thickness was a good way to do it.